Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_filezilla_user_guide/guide.en-gb.md

 **Find out how to use the FileZilla software on your web hosting plan.**

-> [!warning]
->
-> OVHcloud provides services that you are responsible for with regard to their configuration and management.
-It is therefore your responsibility to ensure that they function properly.
->
-> This guide is designed to help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](/links/partner) if you encounter any difficulties.
-We will not be able to assist you.
-You can find more information in the [`Go further`](#go-further) section of this guide.
->

 ## Requirements

 - Access to the [OVHcloud Control Panel](/links/manager)
 - An [OVHcloud Web Hosting plan](/links/web/hosting)
 - You need to have installed the FileZilla client on your computer.
 It is available free of charge from the page [filezilla-project.org](https://filezilla-project.org/download.php){.external}.

-> [!primary]
->
-> For web hosting plans, you can no longer log in to your FTP storage space via the FTP Explorer/Net2FTP online tool.
-To continue connecting to your web hosting plan via FTP, use the [Filezilla](https://filezilla-project.org/download.php){.external} or [Cyberduck](https://cyberduck.io/){.external} software.

 ## Interface overview <a name="interface"></a>